DeterminateSystems/macos-ephemeral/README.md

 1. Select the `Code` profile tab
 1. Click the code text box
 1. Paste the contents of `install-nix-fetcher.sh` into the box
+1. Edit the last lines (`repo`, `branch`, `cfgpath`) to point to your repository and configuration.
+   Note you can use Mosyle's tags and variables to do dynamic configuration dispatch.
+   See the end for an example.
 1. Click the checkmark in the top right of the Code Edit window
 1. Select the `Execution Settings` profile tab
 1. For `Execute Command` select `Only based on schedule or events`